-On October 1st 2019, the construction industry are going to encounter threatening and potentially troublesome changes to VAT regulations.
-This Autumn the government will introduce this transition to seek extinction of a theft of VAT from a government by organised crime gangs called ‘missing trader fraud’.
+On October 1st 2020, the construction industry are going to encounter threatening and potentially troublesome changes to VAT regulations.
+With 2020 set to see the government introduce this transition to seek extinction of the theft of VAT from the government by organised crime gangs called ‘missing trader fraud’.
 In order to do so, a VAT reverse charge will be implemented within the construction industry.

 What is VAT?